 - Meet the University Requirements.

 All students must complete an approved sequence of nine courses.
-An approved sequence consists of five core courses, and two electives and two seminars.
+An approved sequence consists of five core courses, and three electives and one seminar.
 Any core course not used to satisfy a core requirement can be used as an elective.
 Similarly, an approved elective can be used as a seminar.
 Students taking the Computational Math track are required to take a different set of core courses and will choose from a different set of electives.
 Read more.